FcoMelendez/incubated/SMARTROBOTICS/I40SmOEE/readme.md

 > oee = availability x performance x quality

-## Detailed OEE Calculation Methods
+## Detailed OEE Calculation Methods for systems which aim to use this model

 ### Method 1